-- Whiteboard/OneNote get students to draw, collaborate and work together even asynchronously on a whiteboard, just like in the classroom (already included with OCAD U 365).
-We suggest using Whiteboard for only drawing, and OneNote for drawing, brainstorming, note-taking and for other collaborative exercises. - Shared Word Doc similar to OneNote a simple shared word doc for activities, exercises, either in a synchronous or asynchronous meeting can support students in their learning.
+- Whiteboard, OneNote or Miro get students to draw, collaborate and work together - even asynchronously - on a whiteboard, just like in the classroom.
+We suggest using Whiteboard for only drawing, and OneNote or Miro for drawing, brainstorming, note-taking and for other collaborative exercises. - Shared Word Doc similar to OneNote a simple shared word doc for activities, exercises, either in a synchronous or asynchronous meeting can support students in their learning.